Georgetown Hoyas Hire Former NBA Star Patrick Ewing As New Head Coach

 — Adrian Wojnarowski (@WojVerticalNBA) April 3, 2017

-Ewing is 54 years-old.
+Ewing is 54-years-old.
 He comes with a bevy of coaching experience, having served as an NBA assistant coach since 2002.
-Ewing’s stints as an assistant coach includes the Washington Wizards, Houston Rockets, Orlando Magic, and Charlotte Hornets.
+Ewing’s stints as an assistant coach include the Washington Wizards, Houston Rockets, Orlando Magic, and Charlotte Hornets.

 With the Hornets, Patrick Ewing has served under Steve Clifford as the associate head coach.
 During his time as an assistant, Ewing has interviewed for several head coaching jobs prior to landing with his alma-mater of Georgetown.
-His success with the Hoyas will hinge more on his offensive scheme, and less on his NBA connections.
+His success with the Hoyas will hinge more on his offensive scheme and less on his NBA connections.

 So Happy for my Brother Patrick Ewing!!!#Hoyas #Greatness pic.twitter.com/mmoZ7RjHzF